trabdlkarim/trabdlkarim.github.io/issues/bug-report.md

 # Want to report an issue with a Project ?
 {: .no_toc}

+`Warning: This page is under construction, some of its sections might not be complete.`

 Your feedback is essential to helping us make TAK PI projects great.
 {: .fs-6 .fw-300}